Stathis Tavlaridis: Atromitos

-On 2 June 2012, Tavlaridis agreed to sign for Atromitos Athens.
+On 2 June 2012, Tavlaridis agreed to sign for Atromitos.

 In February 2014, Tavlaridis agreed to extend his contract till June 2016.

 Panathinaikos

 In December 2014, Atromitos announced that Tavlaridis was transferred to Panathinaikos.

-Tavlaridis was delighted to sign with Panathinaikos, the team which he supported since youth.
-On 11 January 2015 he scored his first goal in a match against Ergotelis.
+Tavlaridis was delighted to sign with Panathinaikos, the team which he supported in his youth.
+On 11 January 2015, he scored his first goal in a match against Ergotelis.
 It was his second appearance with the team and the first in its home ground Leoforos.
 Tavlaridis with Panathinaikos also scored in the game with PAOK in Touba for playoffs brought the club to practically within one point from clinching a spot in next season's UEFA Champions League qualifiers.

 Moreover, Tavlaridis has joined a star-studded array of international active and retired players for the 12th Annual Match Against Poverty which will take place on 20 April at the Geoffroy-Guichard Stadium in Saint-Etienne, France.
-He will play along Didier Drogba, Ronaldo and Zinedine Zidane all of them UNDP Goodwill Ambassadors, for a match against an AS St-Etienne All Stars team to help boost Ebola recovery efforts.
-On 30 December 2015, Tavlaridis verbally agreeing to renew his contract with the Greens until the summer of 2017 and within January he will put pen to paper, that eventually took place five days later.
+He will play along Didier Drogba, Ronaldo and Zinedine Zidane all of them UNDP Goodwill Ambassadors, for a match against an Saint-Étienne All Stars team to help boost Ebola recovery efforts.
+On 30 December 2015, Tavlaridis verbally agreeing to renew his contract with the Greens until the summer of 2017 and promising that, in January, he would put pen to paper, which he eventually did five days later.

 On 19 June 2016, Tavlaridis is not considered among Andrea Stramaccioni's plans.
 Panathinaikos tried to offload him over the summer but the Greek defender did not manage to find a club to continue playing.

-On 12 January 2017, Tavlaridis is another footballer (after Michael Essien, Rasmus Thelander, Jens Wemmer and Niklas Hult) in eight months to file an appeal against Panathinaikos for payments' delay.
-The Greek international in his appeal, he claims for an amount that covers his compensation during his career in the club.
-On 11 May 2017, the committee of the Greek Football Federation's financial disputes has given the football player the amount of €272,000.
+On 12 January 2017, Tavlaridis was another footballer (after Michael Essien, Rasmus Thelander, Jens Wemmer and Niklas Hult) in eight months to file an appeal against Panathinaikos over delayed payments.
+In his appeal, Tavlaridis claimed for an amount that covered his compensation during his career an the club.
+On 11 May 2017, the committee of the Greek Football Federation's financial disputes gave the player the amount of €272,000.

 Aris

-On 2 February 2017, Aris announced the signing of experienced central defender, who was recently released from Panathinaikos, until the summer of 2018.
+On 2 February 2017, Aris announced the signing of Tavlaridis, who had been recently released from Panathinaikos, until the summer of 2018.

 International career

-Tavlaridis only managed to play twice for the Greece national football team in 2005 FIFA Confederations Cup, having fallen out of favor with coach Otto Rehhagel as well as Akis Zikos, Ieroklis Stoltidis, Grigoris Georgatos, Nikos Lyberopoulos and Vassilis Tsartas.
+Tavlaridis managed to play only twice for Greece in 2005 FIFA Confederations Cup, having fallen out of favor with coach Otto Rehhagel as well as Akis Zikos, Ieroklis Stoltidis, Grigoris Georgatos, Nikos Lyberopoulos and Vasilios Tsartas.
 After ten years and the amazing 2014-2015 season with Atromitos and Panathinaikos he was called up by Markarian for the games against Faroe Islands for the preliminary round of UEFA Euro 2016 and the friendly game against Poland.
 On 17 June 2015, in a friendly match against Poland, at the beginning of the second half, he wore the jersey of the Greek team after almost ten years, by replacing Sokratis Papastathopoulos.